cakephp/docs/en/appendices/4-0-migration-guide.rst

   ``Cake\Datasource\FixtureInterface``.
 This interface should be implemented by fixture implementations that support constraints, which from our experience is generally relational databases.
+* The ``char`` abstract type was added.
+This type handles fixed length string columns.

 ORM
 ---